Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: The fluctuating Boltzmann equation

 It is a very general fact that, when the macroscopic equation is dissipative, the dynamical equation for the fluctuations contains a term of noise.
-In the case under study, ``recollisions'' are a class of mechanical events giving a negligible contribution to the limit $\pi^\e_t \to f(t)$ (see \eqref{eq:LLN}) -- for example, two particles colliding twice with each other in a finite time.
+In the case under study, dynamical correlations correspond for example to two given particles having interacted directly or indirectly backward in time on $[0,t]$ --- a precise, albeit technical definition will be given later on in terms of a suitable class of pseudo-dynamics (Definition \ref{def: external recollision} below).
+These correlations have a negligible contribution to the limit $\pi^\e_t \to f(t)$ (see Corollary~\ref{LLNcorollary}).
 The proof of Theorem \ref{thmTCL} provides a further insight on the relation between collisions and noise.
-Following \cite{S81}, we represent the dynamics in terms of a special class of trajectories, for which one can classify precisely the recollisions responsible for the term~$d\eta_t$; see Section 1.5 for further explanations.
+Following \cite{S81}, we represent the dynamics in terms of a special class of trajectories, for which one can classify precisely the dynamical correlations responsible for the term~$d\eta_t$; see Section~\ref{section1.5} for further explanations.
 For the moment we just remind the reader that there is no a priori contradiction between the dynamics being deterministic, and the appearance of noise from collisions in the singular limit.
 Indeed when~$\eps$ goes to zero, the deflection angles are no longer deterministic (as in the probabilistic interpretation of the Boltzmann equation).
 The randomness, which is entirely coded on the initial data of the hard sphere system, is transferred to the dynamics in the limit.

 2) {\it Equilibrium fluctuations can be deduced by the fluctuation-dissipation theorem.}